bobarros/bruno-web/README.md

 **2.** Styled Components for styling \
 **3.** Typescript

+## Components

+Components directory have both typescript and js files.

 ## :v: Reach me

 Feel free to tell me about errors or improvements.